caivega/toCSS/CoffeeScript version/README.md

 # toCSS

-This module provides a function that converts a {object} into valid and formatted CSS code presented by a string. <br />
+This module provides a function that converts {object} into valid and formatted CSS code presented by a string. <br />
 The resulting string can be added to an existing file. <br />
 In addition, toCSS supports:

 * Extended syntax including nested rules
 * Minification for color notation:
     * RGB notation into a HEX triplet.
     * Reducing the 6-digit HEX triplet up to 3-digit

 ##Synopsis